 - wood beads

 When I had all 30 beads threaded, I allowed about 8 inches of extra jute at each end.
 I tied the ends in a double knot to hold the beads tightly and make a circle.

 Then I cut 6 pieces of jute about 7 inches long.

 Holding the pieces of jute together, I tied the knotted ends around them with another double knot.

 Now I folded the pieces in half and used another piece of jute to wrap around the top to make a tassel.
 I looped the end of the piece through the wrapped part to secure the tassel.

-From my first thoughts about fall decor for this year, I knew I wanted metallics, especially copper.
-I had used copper in my first fall tablescape, loved the look and wanted to continue it.
+From my first thoughts about fall decor, I knew I wanted metallics, especially copper.
+I had used copper in my first fall tablescape a couple of years ago and loved the look and wanted to continue it.

 - pumpkins in chosen sizes

 - spray shelter or plastic to protect surroundings from overspray